khepri72/peppol-light-backend/replit.md

 ## Overview

-Peppol Light Backend is a RESTful API built with Node.js and Express that provides a complete invoicing SaaS platform.
-The system manages user authentication, invoice creation and management, PDF generation with customizable templates, and file uploads.
-It uses Airtable as a cloud-based database solution for data persistence, making it easy to deploy and scale without managing traditional database infrastructure.
+Peppol Light Backend is a RESTful API built with Node.js and Express, designed as an invoicing SaaS platform.
+It manages user authentication, invoice creation, PDF generation with customizable templates, and file uploads.
+The system utilizes Airtable as its primary data store, offering a serverless database solution.
+The project aims to provide a robust platform for invoice management and Peppol compliance analysis.

-The application follows a standard MVC-style architecture with clear separation between routes, controllers, and configuration.
-Key features include JWT authentication, invoice status filtering, PDF generation with PDFKit, and customizable invoice templates with company branding.

 ## User Preferences